-We are so blessed to have Teresa as our personal chef!
-She is a pro at lightly sweetening delicious treats without using sugar.
+My personal chef Teresa is a whiz at creating healthy holiday recipe favorites.
+She is especially good at lightly sweetening delicious treats without using sugar.
 Lakanto sweeteners are made with monk fruit and have a little erythritol added.
 If erythritol bothers your digestion then feel free to use pure monk fruit sweetener in its place or organic maple syrup if you tolerate it.
 She’s replaced the usual flour in this healthy holiday recipe with nutritious nut butter and plenty of rich cacao and chocolate.
 Your family and friends won’t even know they’re good for them!

 1 cup almond butter